albar965/littlenavmap-manual/src/en/MENUS.rst

 Toggles the display feathers for GLS, RNP and other approach types.

 Note that this setting also affects the GLS/RNP glidepath display in the elevation profile and can be used to force the display of a glidepath for all approach types.
+The feathers are hidden if the related airport is not shown.
 See :ref:`show-ils` for more information.

 .. note::

     GLS/RNP approach paths are not available when using the setting :ref:`navigraph-none` in the menu ``Scenery Library`` -> ``Navigraph`` with FSX, P3D or MSFS.
-See also :doc:`SCENERY` and :doc:`NAVDATA`.
+See also :doc:`SCENERY`, :doc:`NAVDATA` and :ref:`scenery-library-menu`.

 .. _view-show-holdings: